-Founded in 1946, Jewish Currents is a magazine committed to the rich tradition of thought, activism, and culture of the Jewish left, and the left more broadly.
+Founded in 1946, Jewish Currents is a magazine committed to the rich tradition of thought, activism, and culture on the Jewish left and the left more broadly.

 Jewish Currents is a not-for-profit news organization and subscribes to the standards of editorial independence adopted by the Institute for Nonprofit News.
 Our organization retains full authority over everything we publish.
 We maintain a firewall between editorial decisions and sources of revenue.
 Acceptance of financial support does not constitute implied or actual endorsement of donors or their products, services, or opinions.
 We impress upon our major donors that we are beholden solely to our mission, and that our editorial judgments are made independently and not on the basis of the support we receive.

 As a 501(c)(3) nonprofit that operates as a public trust, we do not pay certain taxes.
 We accept gifts, grants, and sponsorships from individuals and organizations to support our general operations; in some cases, we may also consider donations to support special projects and the coverage of particular topics.
 We cede no right to review, assign, edit, or otherwise influence editorial content, nor to distribute content without authorization.
 Jewish Currents board and staff inform all potential donors that their contributions to Jewish Currents do not entitle them to preferential treatment, and in no way protects them from investigations or scrutiny.